Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Experiments

 \textbf{Baselines.} Aside from the comparison to $Meta_{Abd}$, we compare to \acp{cbm} \cite{koh2020concept}, which are end-to-end neural networks that model both perception and reasoning components.
 We ensure the perception network is the same as in \ac{nsl}, but the reasoning network is a multi-layer perceptron instead of a symbolic learner.
 We train two variants end-to-end (i.e., no concept labels are used), therefore using the same weak supervision as \ac{nsl}.
 One variant (denoted \textit{\ac{cbm}}) uses a linear layer as output from the perception network, and the second variant (denoted \textit{\ac{cbm}-S}) uses a softmax layer, replicating more closely the perception network used in \ac{nsl}.
 For the Two-Digit Arithmetic tasks, we also evaluate: (1) The CNN from \cite{deepproblog} that accepts a concatenated set of images as input and is trained to output the final prediction directly.
 (2) A CNN-LSTM with a Neural Arithmetic Logic Unit (NALU), and (3) a CNN-LSTM with a Neural Accumulator (NAC).
 For the Hitting Set tasks, we instead use a CNN-LSTM alongside the two \ac{cbm} variants.

-Finally, we perform an ablation study where we firstly assume the symbolic knowledge is given, and secondly, assume the neural network is pre-trained with latent concept labels. \ac{nsl} has equivalent performance in these cases, whilst \textit{learning} symbolic knowledge, and, training \textit{without} latent concept labels.
-The results are presented in Appendix \ref{sec:naive_baselines}.
+We also perform an ablation study where we firstly assume the symbolic knowledge is given, and secondly, assume the neural network is pre-trained with latent concept labels. \ac{nsl} has equivalent performance in these cases, whilst \textit{learning} symbolic knowledge, and, training \textit{without} latent concept labels.
+Finally, we demonstrate the effect of the novel corrective examples introduced in this paper, by presenting \ac{nsl} results \textit{without} corrective examples.
+The ablation results are discussed in more detail in Section \ref{sec:naive_baselines}.